WHAT is the event going to be?

 WHERE will it be?

-Make sure that you have a suitable venue for your event.
+Once restrictions are lifted make sure that you have a suitable venue for your event.
 You’ll need to book the venue, make sure it has all the facilities you need, and that it will be accessible to everyone who wants to come along.

 WHEN will it be?